weecology/MATSS/README.md

 ## Overview
 The *MATSS* package is intended to support Macroecological Analysis of Time Series Structure.
 We provide functions to :
 * gather ecological time series datasets
+* perform basic processing and summaries of those datasets
 * build an analytical pipeline to conduct macroecological analyses on those datasets
-* generate reports that collate results and summarize outputs
+* create template reports for collating results and produce syntheses

 ## Contributing